inartov555/python-e2e-test/README.md

 ## How to run

-NOTE: when you start the source run_tests.sh script, it copies the project to other directory to avoid adding cached files, and venv directory to the project folder
+NOTE: when you start the source run_tests.sh script, it copies the project to other directory to avoid adding cached files, and venv directory to the project folder.

 To start tests, you need: